The Road Less Travelled

 Image credit: Hannes Ploner

-For centuries, South Tyrol’s mountain villages were hidden from the outside world, reachable only by narrow mountain paths travelled by shepherds, traders and locals who knew the terrain well.
+For centuries, South Tyrol’s mountain villages were hidden from the outside world, reachable only by narrow mountain paths travelled by shepherds, traders and locals with strong calves who knew the terrain well.
 These villages were little worlds of their own – so remote that the idea of reaching them by car was unimaginable.

 Locals had to endure gruelling descents of up to 900 metres just to reach the nearest urban area to shop, sell or trade goods – not a journey for the faint-hearted.
 This extreme isolation fostered a beautifully self-sufficient way of life; villagers lived off the land, spoke in distinct dialects and even developed their own unique expressions.